-Publishers who have successfully gained a considerable amount of traffic on their websites would start thinking about ways to monetize their web traffic.
+Publishers who have successfully gained considerable website traffic would start thinking about ways to monetize their web traffic.

-They start to get some Requests for proposals (RFP) from some potential advertisers or plan to dive into programmatic advertising.
-Whatever it is, the crucial step that the Publisher needs to take is choosing the Advertisement model or pricing Method that will be used by them to charge the advertisers.
+They get requests for proposals (RFP) from potential advertisers or plan to dive into programmatic advertising.
+Whatever it is, the crucial step the publisher needs to take is choosing the pricing model they will use to charge the advertisers.

 Sounds easy?

-But, it is not.
-Digital Ad displays are way different from traditional advertisements and hence they are priced in a different manner.
-Technology enables the advertisers to track the number of times their ads were clicked and the action following the ad click.
-This way advertisers can compensate the publishers based on varied criteria.
+But it is not.
+Digital ad displays are way different from traditional ads and are priced differently.
+Technology enables advertisers to track the number of times their ads were clicked and the action following the ad click.
+This way, advertisers can compensate the publishers based on varied criteria.

-Basically, there are 5 ways in which digital advertisements are traded.
+Basically, there are five ways in which digital ads are traded.

 Cost Per Thousand (CPM)

-In CPM Ad Model (also called cost per mille), the advertiser pays the publisher a specific amount of money for every 1000 ad impressions.
-This means the publisher gets paid every thousand times, the ad is shown on the website.
+In the CPM pricing model (also called cost per mille), the advertiser pays the publisher a specific amount for every 1000 ad impressions.
+This means the publisher gets paid every thousand times; the ad is shown on the website.

 Pros:

-- The ad revenue generated by CPM is more predictable as the publishers have a fair knowledge of their average page views per month.
+- The ad revenue CPM generates is more predictable as the publishers have a fair knowledge of their average page views per month.

-- By the CPM model, the advertisement reaches a wider set of audiences as compared to other models.
-Thus, those advertisers who focus on brand awareness (in other terms, the majority of new advertisers) go with the publishers offering this Ad model.
+- By the CPM model, the ad reaches a wider set of audiences as compared to other models.
+Thus, those advertisers who focus on brand awareness (in other terms, most new advertisers) go with the publishers offering this pricing model.

-- CPM model offers simplicity to publishers.
-The end goal is to deliver the impressions that both parties have agreed upon.
+- The CPM model offers simplicity to publishers.
+The end goal is to deliver the impressions both parties have agreed upon.
 No additional tracking requirements.

 Cons:

-- Extensive media ads need to be offered by publishers like pop-ups, videos, and interactive games so that advertisers can gain some value out of the impressions.
+- Extensive media ads need to be tried by the publishers, like pop-ups, videos, and interactive games, so that advertisers can gain some value from the impressions.

 - CPM doesn’t always make the most money.
 For example, if your site’s visitors are targeted towards a niche, then click the model will earn you more profit.